verdaux/BookNotes/Fancy Vocab/Vocab 3.md

 - [ ] Belligerent= aggressive and war like
 - [ ] Reticence= not revealing one's thoughts or feelings readily
 - [ ] Flagrant= conspicuously or obviously offensive
+- [ ] Intrasingent = unwilling or refusing to change one's views about something
+- [ ]
 - [ ] Verb: beleaguer
 - [ ] Adjective: resplendent
 - [ ] Adjective: incendiary